 Do your research

 Once you are done with sorting and listing your comic books, you should invest a lot of time in extensive research.
-Having complete knowledge about the market, pricing, and selling options are essential before you decide to sell your comics.
+Having complete knowledge about the market, pricing, and selling options is essential before you decide to sell your comics.
 It is a risky business to go into it blindly and will make you incur losses; however, if you do thorough research, you can actually make some good money.

 Marvel and DC have helped comic values soar.
 Use the following key steps to see if you have any gems.